My rating: 5 of 5 stars

 One thing that distinguishes this book from its fellows is Yancey’s own stature: he grew up in segregated bible-belt America, but emerged from that culture with an unusually sharp understanding of where it sits in a wider religious, political and social spectrum.
 He makes no bones about his own background and culture, but understands and respects the fact that for many of his readers it will be somewhat alien.
 There is a societal maturity to his writing, which is is to be expected of the editor-at-large of Christianity Today, and which subtly reinforces the message that grace is for everyone, no matter what your background or your history or your religious and cultural trappings may be.

-And that, in one respect, is the book’s great strength – because it allows Yancey, like one or two rare others such as John Eldredge, to separate and extract from the outward processes of socio-religious observance the one thing that really matters: knowing God.
-Knowing him from the inside, one-to-one.
+And that, in one respect, is the book’s great strength – because it allows Yancey, like one or two rare others such as John Eldredge, to separate and extract from the outward processes of socio-religious observance the outlook on life that really matters

 What’s So Amazing About Grace? offers a new paradigm for life, one of freedom and opportunity and above all hope.
 Boundaries: When to Say Yes, How to Say No, to Take Control of Your Life by Henry Cloud and John Townsend, on the other hand, is a how-to manual, practical and detailed and specific.
 It is about boundaries within relationships: boundaries with spouses, parents, children, work colleagues and friends.